matteodegobbi/vault/Reinforcement Learning/TD (Temporal Difference) Learning.md

 MC and TD sample, DP does not.
 TD and DP use bootstraps, MC does not.
 ![[Pasted image 20251102101720.png]]

+---
 ## Control
 As in MC when dealing with control problems we need to use $q$ instead of $v$ since we don't have access to the transition probabilities and the reward distribution of the MDP.
 (As in MC, GPI over $q$ is model free, over $v$ it's not)

-We only have partial evaluations of $q_\pi$ because we are working with TD(0) for the evaluation which just gives us the newest estimate, this means that our approach for control will be similar to value iteration and not policy iteration.
+We only have partial evaluations of $q_\pi$ because we are working with TD(0) for the evaluation which just gives us the newest estimate, this means that our approach for control will be more similar to value iteration and not policy iteration.

 We also need to consider exploration as we did in MC.